ApeWorX/ape/docs/quickstart.rst

 Installation
 ************
-**Suggestion**: Create a virtual enviorment vua virtualenv or venv.
-After creation and acativating a virtual env.
+**Suggestion**: Create a virtual environment via virtualenv or venv.
+After creation and activating a virtual env.
 You should install ape in the isolated virtual enviorment to try for yourself!

 You may skip this creating a virtual enviorment if you don't require a one.